 Prioritizing Life Demands

-Prioritizing Life.
-Psychology Fanatic article header image
+Prioritizing Life Demands.
+Psychology Fanatic article feature image

 Life menacingly pulls in opposite directions, demanding more time, money and life than we can give.
 Overwhelmed, we give to the demands that scream the loudest.
 We often sacrifice the self to serve the wants and desires of others.
 Without internal control, we lose balance.
 We have responsibility to measure and prioritizing life needs, carefully balancing when we give and when we rest.
 Achieving balance in the torrential storms of demands only succeeds from attentive oversight.
 We must constantly monitor, evaluate and re-balance time spent on hobbies, careers, children, and rest.